camdrit/camyo-discord-bot/README.md

 All commands can be used with a mention to the bot instead of the ~ prefix as well.

 # Configuration
 * To run the bot on your server you'll need to provide a bot token and a primary channel ID (specifies where birthday announcements are made) in the app.config (LeftyBotGui.dll.config after building) file.
+The default command prefix of "~" can be changed from this file as well.

 # Builds
 You can download pre-built versions of the bot from my website: